 --The Schedule subfield is 1 bit in length and specifies the requested type of schedule.
-The setting of the subfield when the access policy is EDCA is shown in Table 9-155 (Setting of Schedule subfield).
+For non-HE STAs, the setting of the subfield when the access policy is EDCA is shown in Table 9-155 (Setting of Schedule subfield).
 When the Access Policy subfield is equal to any value other than EDCA, the Schedule subfield is reserved.
 When the Schedule and APSD subfields are equal to 1, the AP sets the aggregation bit to 1, indicating that an aggregate schedule is being provided to the STA.
+For HE STAs, the Schedule subfield is reserved.